 Vloggers and content creators wanting to put themselves in the picture have so far been short-changed by expensive mainstream action cameras.
 Look at our best camera for vlogging and you’ll see it’s dominated by mirrorless cameras and smartphones equipped with front ‘selfie screens’.
-In fact, the only action cameras with front-facing screen options are the DJI Osmo Action and Sony RX0 Mark II.
+In fact, the only action cameras with front-facing screen options are the GoPro Hero9 Black, DJI Osmo Action and Sony RX0 Mark II.

 Cue this new offering from Akaso, which tries to bridge the gap with a dual-screen design that allows users to see themselves on a second ‘selfie screen’ that’s placed beside the lens.
 Add some image stabilization and 4K resolution and the Akaso Brave 7 LE could just be both the best camera for vlogging and the best budget action camera.
 So, is it?